tonymoo2228/genrefynd/README.md

-# genrefy
+# genrefynd
-It genres!
-It classifies genre, maybe it will change genre, it could do other stuff with genre I guess!
+It classifies a films genre based on the text for its synopsis.

 Our data source: http://www.cs.cmu.edu/~ark/personas/